yuanxcoin/gyuanx-mq2/README.md

 The connection ID generally has two possible values:

 - a string containing a service node pubkey.
-In this mode LokiMQ will look for the given SN in already-established connections, reusing a connection if one exists.
-If no connection already exists, a new connection to the given SN is attempted (this requires constructing the LokiMQ object with a callback to determine SN remote addresses).
+In this mode GyuanxMQ will look for the given SN in already-established connections, reusing a connection if one exists.
+If no connection already exists, a new connection to the given SN is attempted (this requires constructing the GyuanxMQ object with a callback to determine SN remote addresses).
 - a ConnectionID object, typically returned by the `connect_remote` method (although there are other places to get one, such as from the `Message` object passed to a command: see the following